Oak Trees and Acorns Childcare

 Childminder?

 Registered childminders are self-employed childcare professionals.
-We work in our own homes caring for other peoples' children.
+We work in our own homes, caring for other people's children.

 Ratios are always excellent, frequently 1:3 or better, and existing evidence is clear that the quality of early years provision matters and can positively impact children’s outcomes.
-All childminders must hold a valid paediatric first-aid certificate, regularly undertake child protection/safeguarding training and food hygiene training, and have a level 3 qualification in early years childcare and education.
+All childminders must hold a valid paediatric first-aid certificate, regularly undertake child protection/safeguarding and food hygiene training, and have a level 3 qualification in early years childcare and education.

 Learn more